Politicians should not be choosing their voters; voters should be choosing their legislators.

 Your State Senator and State Representative need to hear from you!

-Urge them to support redistricting reform in Indiana by putting a group INDEPENDENT of the General Assembly in charge of drawing districts.
+Urge them to support redistricting reform that will put a group of citizens INDEPENDENT of the General Assembly in charge of drawing Indiana’s legislative districts as laid out in SB91, authored by Sen. Ruckelshaus.

 To look up and/or e-mail your legislators, visit: http://iga.in.gov/legislative/find-legislators/